prl-mushr/BeamNGRL/README.md

 export BNG_HOME=/absolute/path/to/BeamNG/BeamNG/
 export PYTHONPATH="${PYTHONPATH}:/absolute/path/to/BeamNGRL"
 ```
-On Windows, you may need to add the above paths to your "PATH" variable.
+On Windows, you may need to add the above paths to your user environment variables.

 ### Connecting your Windows and Ubuntu machine via an ethernet cable ([source](https://unix.stackexchange.com/questions/251057/can-i-connect-a-ubuntu-linux-laptop-to-a-windows-10-laptop-via-ethernet-cable)):
 1) On the Windows computer: check the current IP by running ipconfig in a terminal/commandline and note the the current IP(s) to compare later